xstherrera1987/divecatalina.net/wp-content/themes/DiveCatalina.net/README.md

 + req'd reading
   + http://codex.wordpress.org/Theme_Development

-TODO
+TODO - 12/14/12
 ---
-+ chrome renders footer address improperly (fixed, double check on your machine)
++ Fix image link on Reservations page to make it dynamic - JEM
-+ pages appear further down (more padding on top) than the mockups
++ Fix Reservation form - JEM

-ADDED 12/24/12
++ Fix and add images to slideshow on home page - JOSE
-+ Dive Catalina not going back to home page
++ Add images to all the other pages - JOSE
-+ Double check color and font changer.
++ Add the links to documentation and cheat sheet on the WP Dashboard - JOSE
-+ Make a cheat sheet for color and font changer.
++ Photo Gallery - DENISE/JULIA
-+ Fix image link on Reservations page to make it dynamic
++ Video Gallery - DENISE
-+ Fix Reservation form --> PHP not working yet.
++ Finish Documentation/User Manual - JULIA

-+ My slideshow not working yet - JEM
+This is just the stuff that I saw, make sure you do your own quality checks please and see if I missed something else that needs to be fixed or added. - JEM